Glossary

 Marketplace

-An online marketplace (or online e-commerce marketplace) is a type of platform where product or service information is provided by multiple third parties, whereas transactions are processed by the marketplace operator.
+An online marketplace (or online e-commerce marketplace) is a type of platform where product or service information is provided by multiple third parties.
+Transactions are processed by the marketplace operator.

-A merchant category code is a four-digit number assigned to a business by credit card companies (for instance American Express, MasterCard, VISA) when the business first starts accepting one of these cards as a form of payment.
-The MCC is used to classify the business by the type of goods or services it provides.
+A merchant category code is a four-digit number used by payment card companies to classify the type of goods or services a business or merchant provides.

 Mutual authentication